François Lavoie: Professional bowling career

 Lavoie joined the Professional Bowlers Association (PBA) in 2015.
 In his first full PBA Tour season (2016), Lavoie won two titles, including his first major championship at the U.S. Open.
 He was named the 2016 Harry Golden Rookie of the Year.
+He is the second Canadian to win a PBA Tour title (following Graham Fach), and the first to win a standard (non-major) title.
 In 2017, Lavoie won his third PBA Tour title at the Xtra Frame Greater Jonesboro Open.
 He then went without a title for all of 2018.

 On October 30, 2019, Lavoie won his fourth title and second major, again in the U.S. Open.

 On February 28, 2021, Lavoie won his fifth PBA Tour title and third major at the Kia PBA Tournament of Champions.
 Lavoie climbed from the No. 5 seed in the stepladder final, beating a PBA major champion in all four of his matches to take the title and $100,000 top prize.
 On April 18, 2021, Lavoie won the Guaranteed Rate PBA Super Slam, a special non-title event featuring the five winners of the 2021 major championships.
 He defeated PBA Players Championship winner Kyle Troup in the final match to earn his second $100,000 first place check of the season.
 Lavoie qualified as the #4 seed at the 2021 PBA Tour Playoffs and made it to the semifinal round before being eliminated by top seed Kyle Troup.
+Lavoie finished runner-up to Troup in the 2021 Chris Schenkel PBA Player of the Year voting.

-Through the 2021 season, Lavoie's PBA earnings total over US$720,000, with $370,300 of that coming in the 2021 season alone.
+Through the 2024 season, Lavoie's PBA earnings total over US$830,000, with $375,145 of that coming in the 2021 season alone.

 He has rolled seven 300 games in PBA competition.
 Among these perfect games, Lavoie recorded the PBA's 26th televised 300 game in the semifinal match of the 2016 U.S. Open against Shawn Maldonado, who scored 211.
 This was just the sixth televised perfect game in a major tournament, and the first ever in the U.S. Open finals.
-Lavoie also recorded the PBA’s 29th televised 300 game in the Round of 16 at the 2020 PBA Tour Playoffs, becoming the second bowler in PBA history to roll two televised 300 games in an official PBA Tour event (the other being Sean Rash, whom Lavoie coincidentally defeated in that match).
-Chris Via has since become the third member of this exclusive club, rolling his second televised 300 game on June 27, 2021.
+Lavoie also recorded the PBA’s 29th televised 300 game in the Round of 16 at the 2020 PBA Tour Playoffs, becoming the second bowler in PBA history to roll two televised 300 games in an official PBA Tour event (the first being Sean Rash, whom Lavoie coincidentally defeated in this PBA Playoffs match).
+Chris Via and Jason Belmonte have since become members of this exclusive club.

+On August 3, 2024, Lavoie earned his sixth PBA Tour title at the PBA/PBA50/PWBA Jonesboro Trios, with partners Tom Hess and Breanna Clemmer.
+This was the first-ever mixed trios event to award titles to PBA, PBA50 and PWBA players.